Graduate Diploma in Public Administration

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Graduate Certificate in Public Administration is an essential educational experience for senior public servants across all levels of government looking to enhance their skills.
-Aimed at Senior Executives or Senior Officers in the NSW public service, our program helps you to develop the key skills necessary for senior management in the public sector.
+The Graduate Diploma in Public Administration program is an essential educational experience for senior public servants across all levels of government looking to enhance their skills.
+Aimed at Senior Executives or Senior Managers in the public sector in all tiers of government, our program helps you to develop the key skills necessary for senior management in the public sector.

 Operating through the Graduate School of Government (GSG), our course offers timely and relevant skills enhancement in public administration, providing the transferable skills necessary to equip you for work across myriad government agencies and ministries.

 Our program was developed in conjunction with the NSW Government, who is the major course sponsor, and as such meets the government’s particular education and training requirements.
 Among the core units of study this degree covers are: policy, public sector leadership, strategic administration, managing public expenditure, and a work-based project (for Australian candidates) or internship project (for international students).

 Practical core units of study are matched with a targeted Leadership Development Assessment (LDA), allowing personal insight into your learning to help improve your professional performance and achieve your development goals.